alex-h-stone/spring-boot-microservice-reference/README.md

 ---

-#### Custom Enum serialisation/deserialisation logic
+#### API to DTO mapping

-See PetMapper for an example of how to define Enum/String serialisation/deserialisation using MapStruct.
+See the mappers `PetMapper`, `ExternalVaccinationsMapper` and `CustomerMapper` for examples of how to define logic to map between API, DTO and Mongo DB Document objects.

 ---

 #### Unit tests

-See JUnit tests in spring-boot-template-service\src\test\java which do not have the annotation @Tag("integration") or extend BaseIntegrationTest.java
+See JUnit tests in java which do not have the annotation `@Tag("integration")` or extend `BaseIntegrationTest`

 ---

 #### Integration tests

-See the test package integration for examples of integration tests utilising WireMock and de.flapdoodle embedded MongoDB.
+For examples of integration tests utilising WireMock and de.flapdoodle embedded MongoDB see any JUnit test which either extends `BaseIntegrationTest` or has the JUnit annotation `@Tag("integration")`.

 ---